An essential step on our way to a well-curated wardrobe is to take a close and honest look at our lifestyle.

-If your business and personal life requirements are more congruent, go for one core wardrobe.
+But if your business and personal life requirements are more congruent, I would always recommend you go for one core wardrobe.
 Having just one wardrobe means you’ll need fewer items in total, but have more choices.
 And if you choose your hardworking basics wisely, it’s easy to dress them up or down.
 So you’re all set for most activities and occasions in your life.

 Give Your List a Reality Check

 Let’s be honest.
 It’s quite tempting to answer the questions above, having your ideal lifestyle in mind.
 You know what I’m talking about.
 The kind of lifestyle that includes all the things we should do or always wanted to do.
 However, I know from experience that not being realistic here doesn’t help.
 You’ll only end up with a wardrobe full of clothes that you possibly love, but never wear.
 To illustrate the mismatch between dreams and reality, see the (bit extreme) example below.

 Can this reality check be frustrating?
 Yes.
 Definitely.
 But, there are, so I believe, only two options.
 The first is, be realistic.
 The reward is a wardrobe that works for you and your current lifestyle.
 The second is, take it as an opportunity to discover what you really want.
 Is this ‘ideal lifestyle’ only a vague dream or a real goal?
 If it’s a goal, take action!
 And adjust your wardrobe as you go.